OpenWebconcept/owc-zgw-api/docs/breaking-changes.md

 # Breaking changes

-These are breaking changes compared to the [Zaaksysteem plugin](https://github.com/openwebconcept/plugin-owc-gravityforms-zaaksysteem).
+There are breaking changes compared to the [Zaaksysteem plugin](https://github.com/openwebconcept/plugin-owc-gravityforms-zaaksysteem).

 ## Removed default client names